radareorg/radare2-book/analysis/code_analysis.md

 0x00003ba8 0x00003bf9 00:0000 81
 ```

-There are two very important commands: `afc` and `afB`.
+There are two very important commands for this: `afc` and `afB`.
 The latter is a must-know command for some platforms like ARM.
 It provides a way to change the "bitness" of the particular function.
 Basically, allowing to select between ARM and Thumb modes.

 `afc` on the other side, allows to manually specify function calling convention.
 You can find more information on its usage in [calling_conventions](calling_conventions.md).